lpcalisi/cloudsec-workshop-iac/terraform/docs/variables.md

 }
 ```

-### Other assign variables ways
+### Other ways of assigning variables
-Anyway, we need to define the vars empty into root module like
+Anyway, we need to define the empty vars into root module, as follows
 ```hcl
   variable "variableName" {}
 ```